 - The company cannot solicit or advertise their securities to the public; and

-- Seller must be available to answer questions by prospective purchasers;
+- The seller must be available to answer questions by prospective purchasers

 Though the rules above may seem like a lot, they really aren’t.
 With a good plan and an attorney on your side, you can successfully put together an offering which qualifies for an exemption, and raise the money your business needs.
 If you have questions about whether your capital raise meets any of the requirements or exemptions of the Securities Act of 1933, please feel free to contact us to learn more.